 It is not friendly to car owners.
 The hardwired tracker can only be installed by a skilled technician.
 And even the best of them might take up to 30 to 40 minutes to install; picture doing it yourself.

-Pros of Battery-Power Wireless GPS Tracker
+Pros of Battery-Powered Wireless GPS Tracker

 Wireless GPS trackers have built-in batteries so they can work without relying on the power of a vehicle.